Back to drug safety directory

 Promethazine and ketamine are compatible.
 The two stack heavily on sedation because promethazine is strongly antihistaminic and centrally depressant.
 We typically prefer ondansetron for KAP nausea prophylaxis, but promethazine works if it is what you already tolerate.

-If you take Phenergan regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Phenergan regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Phenergan interacts with ketamine